mcassaniti/msdha/README.md

   * Do not use MSDHA outside of Docker.
 The spawned processes that handle things such as node lease refreshing will not be stopped, causing a backend node to still appear as available.
-  * Make sure all containers are run with Docker's `--init` flag
+  * Make sure backend containers run with Docker's `--init` flag
   * Do not run the backend containers in the main Docker bridge or Docker swarm ingress networks.
 These networks do not support Docker's built-in DNS resolution and will result in the frontend not being able to resolve the